Jun711/jun711.github.io/_posts/2019-02-18-aws-dynamodb-global-and-local-secondary-indexes-comparison.md

 | Count Per Table | 20 per DDB table | 5 per DDB table |
 {: .three-col-table table }

+### Note
-Since GSIs have their own throughput consumption, to minimize cost, I suggest project only attributes that are needed.
+1. Since Global Secondary Indexes have their own throughput consumption, to minimize cost, I suggest project only attributes that are needed.
 You can always create a new index that projects more attributes and replace the existing one when use case changes.

+2. Global Secondary Indexes are sparse indexes as only items in the base table that are the specified attributes appear in the index.

 ## Which One Should I Use?
 Check out the following GSI and LSI examples to get an idea of when to use which.